opennetworkinglab/aether-docs/onramp/testing.rst

 Finally, note that the current GitHub Actions integration tests run a variety of simulated 5G workloads, including gNBsim, OAI 5G RAN (in simulation mode), and srsRAN (in simulation mode).
-The UERANSIM blueprint remains part of OnRamp, but it is not currently exercised by the GitHub Actions workflow set.
+The UERANSIM blueprint remains part of OnRamp and is validated by the broader integration test suite, but it is not currently exercised by the GitHub Actions workflow set.
 Of the workloads that are tested in CI, gNBsim provides the most rigorous testing of the Core's control plane, and serves as Aether's primary validation of that functionality.
-More information about gNBsim can be found in the :doc:`Emulated RAN </onramp/gnbsim>` section of this Guide.
+More information about gNBsim can be found in the :doc:`Emulated RAN
+</onramp/gnbsim>` section of this Guide.